dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-17-machine-learning-brainstorming.md

 ## Optimizers

-### GD

-Not practical because it performs computations on the whole dataset.
+* GD (Not practical because it performs computations on the whole dataset)

-### SGD

-SGD only computes a mini-batch of data examples.
+* SGD (only computes a mini-batch of data examples)

-### Adam

-Adam is the best among the adaptive optimizers in most of the cases.
-Good with sparse data: the adaptive learning rate is perfect for this type of datasets.
+* Adam (the best among the adaptive optimizers in most of the cases and good with sparse data, has the adaptive learning rate)

-### AdaGrad

-In the Adagrad optimizer, there is no momentum.
-Adagrad uses different learning rates for each dimension.
+*  AdaGrad (has no momentum, uses different learning rates for each dimension)

 ## General task of Machine Learning

 The general task in ML is to reduce Entropy.